thecyberdragon/Python-Scripts/cyber_tables_documentation.md

 In the cyber_tables code are numerous functions beginning with _internal, they are only to be used if you know what you're doing.
 They are designed to only be used by normally-named functions.

 ### Helper Code
-When importing the module or using the script directly, you can print out the options for aggregation and calculation columns.
+When importing the module or using the script directly, you can print out the options for aggregation and calculation columns, and overview filters.
 ```Python
 help()
 ```